aoaaceai/monkey-type/README.md

 Monkey-type is a minimalistic, customisable typing test, featuring many test modes, an account system to save your typing speed history and user configurable features like themes, a smooth caret and more.

 # features
-- minimalistic design with no ads
+- minimalistic design without ads
 - look at what you are typing
 - focus mode
 - different test modes